Intent logo

 "One of these motions was to return the entire criminal case to the prosecutor, because there are many unclear wording, such as "in an unspecified place", "at an unspecified time".
 There are a lot of such wording in the indictment," Edem Semedlyayev noted.

-It is noted that the occupiers did not satisfy this request and accepted the case file for proceedings.
+It is noted that the occupiers did not satisfy this petition and accepted the case file for proceedings.
 The court also granted the request of the invaders' prosecutor to extend the preventive measure for Memet Lumanov, Rustem Osmanov, Aziz Azizov and Mustafa Abduramanov for six months.
 The court decided to transfer the Crimean Tatars from the Crimean SIZO-2 in Simferopol to SIZO-1 in Rostov-on-Don.

 The next hearing is scheduled for November 5.